 The very first bit of the fixed header indicates whether the PDU has a variable header or not.
 The length of the fixed header is given by the PDU type.
 The variable header consists of TPIs.
 Every TPI has a length field for it's own length.
 The very first bit of each TPI indicates whether it is the last TPI or not.

-Network Octet order for multi-octet integer values is "big-endian".
+Network octet order for the PDUs is "big-endian".
 In other words, the most significant octet is transmitted on the network first followed subsequently by the less significant octets.